Nenotriple/img-txt_viewer/docs/User_Guide.md

 - If the text box is blank, the paired text file will be deleted if `Auto-Delete Blank Files` is enabled.
 - If the paired text file does not exist, it will be created.

-Also available via the `Save` button.
+- Also available via the `Save` button.

 ---

 ### CTRL+E
 #### *(Jump to the next empty text file)*

 With the primary text box in focus, press `CTRL+E` to jump to the next empty text file from the current index position.

-Also available via the index entry right-click context menu.
+- Also available via the index entry right-click context menu.

 ---

 ### CTRL+R
 #### *(Jump to a random img-txt pair)*

 With the primary text box in focus, press `CTRL+R` to jump to a random img-txt pair.

-Also available via the index entry right-click context menu.
+- Also available via the index entry right-click context menu.

 ---

 ### CTRL+F
 #### *(Highlight all duplicate words)*

 With the primary text box in focus, press `CTRL+F` to highlight any duplicate words.

-All matching words will be highlighted with the same color, but colors are randomized each time the hotkey is pressed.
+- All matching words will be highlighted with the same color, but colors are randomized each time the hotkey is pressed.

-This matches any duplicate string of text (minimum of 3 characters) and not just tags or words.
-Words shorter than 3 characters or words that appear only once will not be highlighted.
+- This matches any duplicate string of text (minimum of 3 characters) and not just tags or words.
+- Words shorter than 3 characters or words that appear only once will not be highlighted.

-Example text: "this cute **dog**, happy **dog**gy, small **dog**"
+- Example text: "this cute **dog**, happy **dog**gy, small **dog**"

-Also available via the primary text box right-click context menu.
+- Also available via the primary text box right-click context menu.

 ---

 ### CTRL+Z / CTRL+Y
 #### *(Undo/Redo)*

 With the primary text box in focus, press `CTRL+Z` to undo the last action or `CTRL+Y` to redo the last undo.

-*(Limited to keyboard and autocomplete actions)*
+- Limited to keyboard and autocomplete actions.

-Also available via the primary text box right-click context menu.
+- Also available via the primary text box right-click context menu.

 ---

-### Popup Zoom
+### CTRL+W
+#### *(Close the app)*

+Press `CTRL+W` to immediately close the app.

+---

+### F1 (Popup Zoom)
-#### *(Toggle zoom popup)*
+#### *(toggle zoom popup)*

 The Popup Zoom feature allows you to create a small popup window beside the mouse that displays a zoomed view of the image underneath.